Nasiru Kabara: Islam

 He established the House of Kadiriyya for the movement of Kadiriyya in Africa.

 He is the co-founder of the Darul Qadiriyya (Qadiriyya house) in the Kano State, which is regarded by Qadiriyya followers across West Africa as the center of Qadiriyya in West Africa.
 He has been given the titles Nasiru Kabara, Al-Sinhaji, Al-ƙadiri, Al-Maliki, Al-Ash'ari, Sarkin Yaƙin (War Lord) of Shehu Usmanu Bin Fodiyo.

 Qadiriyya movement

 He was the leader of the Qadiriyya of West Africa.
 He led them from the death of his father, Nasir Kabara, until his own passing.

 Writings

 He wrote several Islamic books on Tafseer and Hadith, which was said to be over 300 books.

 Family

 Nasiru Kabara has several children.
-Despite being the most prominent son, Qaribullahi Nasuru Kabara, not being his eldest son, wasn't his successor.
-Instead Mu'azzamis the eldest son was the successor.
-His other children include Musal Qasuyuni and Abduljabbar Nasiru Kabara.
+Despite being the most prominent son and successor, Qaribullahi Nasiru Kabara is not his eldest son.
+His eldest son is Ibrahim Mu'azzam.
+His other children include Musal Qasiyuni and Abduljabbar Nasiru Kabara.